viernism/laravel-project-siswa/03-roles-and-routes.md

 ```

-Now we wan't to separate the pages just like how we did on the routes.
+Now we want to separate the pages just like how we did on the routes.

 the ```@if (auth()->check())``` is used to check the if the user is authenticated or not for the html to be displayed, so the guest routes are not affected.